Lauren-Wilson/Resume/README.md

 ## Summary

-Driven and detail-oriented data professional with over 4 years of experience in business analytics and process automation.
-Skilled in machine learning, A/B testing, and productionalized pipelines, with a proven ability to quantify campaign results and drive business improvements.
-Passionate about upskilling small businesses and advancing cloud-based solutions to enhance operational efficiency.
+Driven and detail-oriented data professional with over 4 years of experience in business analytics, process automation, and data science.
+Skilled in machine learning, A/B testing, and cloud pipelines, with a proven ability to quantify campaign results and drive business improvements with corporate quality presentations of results.
+Passionate about upskilling small businesses and utilizing cloud-based solutions to enhance operational efficiency.

 ---